Quinn Slobodian

-Quinn Slobodian (born 1978) is a Canadian historian specialising in modern Germany and international history.
-He is currently Professor of International History at Boston University.
-Previously, he was the Marion Butler McLean Professor of the History of Ideas at Wellesley College and a Residential Fellow at the Weatherhead Center for International Affairs, Harvard University.
-Slobodian is a 2025 Guggenheim Fellow.
+Quinn Slobodian (born 1978) is a Canadian historian of international history.
+He is a 2025 Guggenheim Fellow and Professor of International History at Boston University.
+Previously, he was the Marion Butler McLean Professor of the History of Ideas at Wellesley College and a Residential Fellow at the Weatherhead Center for International Affairs at Harvard University.

-Biography
+Early life and education

 Slobodian was born in 1978 in Edmonton, Alberta.
 His father was a doctor.
 The family moved to Vancouver Island in 1981, and relocated to Lesotho in Southern Africa a few years later.
 They left for Vanuatu in the South Pacific, in 1992, and returned to Canada a year later.
 He studied history at Lewis & Clark College, graduating in 2000, and was awarded his PhD by New York University in 2008.